 Dave Saunders is the chief technology officer of Galen Robotics, an emerging surgical robotics company that specializes in a new line of robotic technologies that provide a cooperatively controlled surgical platform.
 The company aims to provide robot-assisted technologies that can extend increased precision and unprecedented tool stabilization to microsurgery procedures.

 Saunders has personally overseen the evolution of more than 40 different internet-based products from inception to market since 1991 and has led product development programs for virtual machine clustering and computer-vision-guided surgical tools.
-He’ll also be speaking at MD&M East in June where he’ll be covering the topic of “How Artificial Intelligence Has Changed Everything for Medical Devices.”
+He spoke at MD&M East in June where he be covered the topic of “How Artificial Intelligence Has Changed Everything for Medical Devices.”

 MD+DI: For starters, AI technology has been touted as a truly transformative technology for many years.
 Do you think we’re on the verge of machine learning and AI technologies finally having a real impact on the medical device market?
 How soon will we see any kind of significant impact?